arvindsuriyaa/ecommerce/README.md

 ## Ecommerce UI with Functionality in React.

 I have created an ecommerce like UI along with required functionality to checkout out products to the payment screen.
-No external UI library's were used for development purposes, all the styles and layout created were done from scratch.<br/>
+No external UI Libraries were used for development purposes, all the styles and layout created were done from scratch.<br/>

 This project was developed by myself as part of learning experience.<br/>